ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

     "empActive" : "disabled"
   }
   ```
-  So, the multiselect converts the propertyMap to its own format as
+  So, the multiselect converts the `propertyMap` to its own format as below
   ```js
   {
     "id": 3,